 - 3 = Can not bend the ankle, paralysis

 - Blood pressure and pulse control, leg mobility every 4 hours

 - Sedation rate and respiratory rate 1 times/hour first 6 h (fentanyl, sufentanil) and 12 h (morphine) at startup.
 At dose change/bolus 2 and 4 h respectively

 If the filter has loosened

-Use sterile gloves, wash the catheter with 70% alcohol, air dry, cut 5 cm of the catheter with sterile scissors, fill new filter with LA, connect new adapter and new filter to the catheter and fix well, eg with Tegaderm and “button”.
+Use sterile gloves, wash the catheter with 70% alcohol, air dry, cut 5 cm of the catheter with sterile scissors, fill new filter with LA, connect new adapter and new filter to the catheter and fix well, eg with adhesive tape (Tegaderm) and connection adapter “button”.